 Italian Holocaust Survivor Faces Threats After Calling For Investigation Into Hate

-More than seven decades after the fall of fascism in its country of birth, Italy is in the grip of an intense debate on anti-Semitism, racism and hate speech.
+More than seven decades after the fall of fascism in its country of birth, Italy is in the grip of an intense debate about anti-Semitism, racism and hate speech.

-The national psychodrama was unwittingly triggered by an 89-year-old Jewish grandmother and Holocaust survivor, who has been put under police escort following threats from members of Italy's ultra-right.
+The national psychodrama was unwittingly triggered by an 89-year-old Jewish grandmother and Holocaust survivor who has been put under police escort following threats from members of Italy's ultra-right.

-In 1944, 13-year-old Liliana Segre from Milan, Italy, was deported to Auschwitz with the number 75,190 tattooed on her arm.
+In 1944, 13-year-old Liliana Segre from Milan, Italy, was deported to the Auschwitz concentration camp with the number 75,190 tattooed on her arm.
 After the war, most people didn't want to hear about the Holocaust, she says.

-When she became a grandmother at age 60, Segre realized she hadn't done her duty to inform younger generations about the horrors of the genocide and began to meet with schoolchildren to describe life in a Nazi death camp.
+When she became a grandmother at age 60, Segre realized she hadn't done her duty to inform younger generations about the horrors of the genocide, and she began to meet with schoolchildren to describe life in the Nazi death camp.

 Her work drew public attention, and last year, Segre was named senator for life — an honor recognizing her role in Italy's historical memory of the Holocaust.

-Earlier this month, a TV interviewer asked what that meant to her.
+This month, a TV interviewer asked what that meant to her.

-"Inside, I was always that little child suddenly banned from going to school, and who became invisible to the world around her," said Segre.
+"Inside, I was always that little child suddenly banned from going to school and who became invisible to the world around her," said Segre.
 "Eighty years later, she becomes senator for life — I can't find words to describe my emotion."

 But greater visibility made Segre a target of online anti-Semitic vitriol — some 200 attacks a day, monitored by the Center for Contemporary Jewish Documentation.
-The insults included "piece of s*** Jew," "Hitler you didn't do your job well" and "let's reopen the ovens."
+The insults included "piece of s*** Jew," "Hitler, you didn't do your job well" and "Let's reopen the ovens."

 Segre responded to the rising nationalistic and anti-immigrant sentiment throughout the country by calling for the creation of a parliamentary committee to investigate hate speech, racism and anti-Semitism.
-The vote passed but all right-wing parties abstained.
+The vote passed, but all right-wing parties abstained.

 Matteo Salvini, leader of the anti-immigrant League party, said the motion would prevent him from proclaiming "Italians first."
 Former Prime Minister Silvio Berlusconi said it would limit free speech.

-Segre told the TV interviewer she was stunned.
+Segre told the TV interviewer that she was stunned.

 "I thought a proposal against hatred in general, which we are all witnessing, would be an ethical, moral issue," she said.
 Instead, she felt "like a Martian in the Senate."

-Five days after that interview, the Milan police announced Segre had been assigned two security agents, following a surge in online threats.
+Five days after that interview, the Milan police announced that Segre had been assigned two security agents, following a surge in online threats.

-Ruth Dureghello, president of the Rome Jewish Community, says that is a sign of Italian society's seven decades of failure in education.
+Ruth Dureghello, president of the Rome Jewish Community, says that this is a sign of Italian society's seven decades of failure in education.

 "This is a real crisis for all of us, of all the system, of all the democracy," she says.
 "That means that she must be protected from the hate as it was in the past."

 The image of an octogenarian Holocaust survivor needing police protection has evoked memories of intolerance under fascism.
-Ronald Lauder, head of the World Jewish Congress, warns Italy must not repeat its past.
+Ronald Lauder, head of the World Jewish Congress, warns that Italy must not repeat its past.

 "Italy cannot afford to be ripped apart again the way they were in the 1930s and '40s.
 And the people today don't remember what happened," he tells NPR.

-The old Jewish Ghetto in Rome, where Jews were forced to live for hundreds of years until 1870, is one place where the memory of what happened is very visible.
+The old Jewish ghetto in Rome, where Jews were forced to live for hundreds of years until 1870, is one place where the memory of what happened is very visible.

 Thousands of Italian Jews were arrested during the Nazi occupation.
-In front of many doorways, small, square brass plaques are embedded among the cobblestones, noting who lived in the homes and when they were killed.
+In front of many doorways, small square brass plaques are embedded among the cobblestones, noting who lived in the homes and when they were killed.

-At number 9 Via del Portico d'Ottavia, there are 12 plaques, known as "stumbling stones," bearing each resident's name, date of birth and date murdered in a Nazi concentration camp.
+At Number 9 Via del Portico d'Ottavia, there are 12 plaques, known as stumbling stones, bearing each resident's name, date of birth and date murdered in a Nazi concentration camp.
 There are two for the Tagliacozzo family and 10 for the Sabatellos.
 Next door is a kosher restaurant, La Taverna del Ghetto.

 Owner Angelo di Porto says what happened to Segre makes him ashamed to be Italian.
 It's also, he says, a warning.